gfowley/ruboto-tutorial-webview/tutorial.md

 Run the app.
 Click the new buttons in the webview to call Ruby methods, display a toast, and display the returned values in the page.

 ## Evaluation of asynchronous Javascript to obtain a value (solution)
-We can now solve the earlier problem of evaluating asynchronous WebView Javascript from Ruby to obtain a value.
+We can now solve the earlier problem of evaluating asynchronous Javascript from Ruby to obtain a value.
 Make the following changes to files...

 #### Ruby file ./src/webviewtutorial_activity.rb
 Add menu action in method `setup_menu`: